I’m just so tired.

 “I’m a Scottish woman of 55 who lives in the Highlands.
 There’s precious little projected on contemporary cinema screens that means a great deal to my life, if truth be told.”

-While I won’t say that a great deal of what’s projected on contemporary cinema screens does or could mean a great deal to a Scottish woman of 55 who lives in the Highlands, but the comparison is a bad one.
-Cho is referring to a harmful Hollywood practice that spans decades and affects millions of Asian-Americans and Swinton appears to believe that, as a White woman, the discussion they’re having takes place on a level playing field.
+While I won’t say that a great deal of what’s projected on contemporary cinema screens does or could mean a great deal to a Scottish woman of 55 who lives in the Highlands, the comparison is a bad one.
+Cho is referring to a harmful Hollywood practice that spans decades and affects millions of Asian-Americans and Swinton appears to believe that, as a white woman, the discussion they’re having takes place on a level playing field.

 Swinton later claims that “ducking the issue is not what [she is] about” and then almost immediately afterwards states that “so far I have attempted to correct the notion that I accepted an offer to play an Asian.. (!!) the most significant and damaging misunderstanding out there, it seems.”
-To clarify, since the role she signed on for was not originally Asian there’s a misunderstanding as to what actually took place and any interpreted wrongdoing she may
+To clarify, since the role she signed on for was not originally Asian there’s a misunderstanding as to what actually took place and any interpreted wrongdoing she may have committed herself.

-Being able to say that the role commonly and most widely known to be an Asian man [as the Ancient One is a title in the comic books] was rewritten so that they were White instead is hardly a defence.
-Granted, any actor who auditioned could say that they did not directly attempt to land a role that would have gone to a non-White actor, but just how plausible that deniability may be is open to contention.
+Being able to say that the role commonly and most widely known to be an Asian man [as the Ancient One is a title in the comic books] was rewritten so that they were white instead is hardly a defence.
+Granted, any actor who auditioned could say that they did not directly attempt to land a role that would have gone to a non-white actor, but just how plausible that deniability may be is open to contention.